 3. Water and Liquid

-Each pot requires a certain amount of non-dairy liquid (typically water, plant based milk, or broth) in order to come to pressure fully and properly.
+Each pot requires a certain amount of liquid (typically water, plant based milk, or broth) in order to come to pressure fully and properly.
 Check out the list below to learn more about your size of Instant Pot.

 If you find that your Instant Pot won’t come to pressure, you may need to add more liquid.
 Even if a smaller amount of water has worked for you in the past, adding more water is sometimes necessary (we all have bad days, even the Instant Pot).